Method for noise-induced regularization in quantum neural networks: Training

 Various QNN ans\"{a}tze can be designed in search of a solution to some quantum machine learning task.
 In general, all QNNs are formed by a series of parameterized quantum gates acting on some register of quantum and optionally classical bits.
 However, they can be broadly categorized into three `species': dissipative QNNs~\cite{bee_tra_2020}, in which information is transferred to a new register of qubits at each layer (analogous to a classical feed-forward neural network); convolutional QNNs~\cite{car_gen_2022, con_qua_2019}, where some number of qubits are measured at each layer to reduce the dimension of the data; and `standard' QNNs~\cite{kordzanganeh2023exponentially,kordzanganeh2023parallel,sagingalieva2023hybrid,sedykh2024hybrid,anoshin2024hybrid}, in which the number of qubits remains constant throughout.
 Of the three, the latter type of QNN is the most commonly used throughout the literature for quantum machine learning tasks.
-For that reason a similar architecture is chosen for the present study.
+For that reason, a similar architecture is chosen for the present study.
 Our ansatz, shown in Fig.~\ref{fig:qnn_ansatz}, consists of four qubits, initially prepared in the $\ket{0}$ state.
-Two data features are then encoded on the first and third qubits, respectively, via two \rx\ gates, referred to as the feature encoding layer.
-The feature encoding layer is followed by a layer of single qubit \ry\ gates and a ring of symmetric \rxx\ Ising gates, referred to as the trainable layer.
-The alternating feature encoding and trainable layers can be repeated $L$ times for a total depth of $4L$ gates per qubit.
-Finally, a simultaneous Pauli-Z measurement is performed on all four qubits, and the expectation value $\ev{Z^{\otimes 4}}$ is interpreted as the normalized prediction value.
-The quantum circuit is created using the Pennylane Python package and subsequently wrapped as a Torch layer using \texttt{pennylane.qnn.TorchLayer}~\cite{pennylane}.
+Four data features, obtained after PCA, are then encoded into the angles of $R_x$ qubit rotations in the encoding layer.
+The feature encoding layer is followed by a layer of parametrized general rotation gates $R$ and a layer of $R_{xx}$ Ising gates between nearest-neighbors, referred to as the trainable layer.
+The alternating feature encoding and trainable layers are repeated $L$ times.
+In our ansatz, we chose to measure the output as a Pauli-Z measurement on the first qubit after an additional general parametrized rotation on this qubit.
+The measured value is further multiplied by a trainable prefactor, and a trainable bias is added, resulting in the final prediction of the model.
+By adding this minimal linear layer, we add extra flexibility to the QNN but still focus on the quantum part of the model in our benchmarks.

-To assess the impact of quantum decoherence on the training process of a QNN, the strength of the three quantum noise sources described in Sec. \ref{sec:decoherence} is varied independently for 15 values of $p$ according to the following distribution
+To assess the impact of quantum decoherence on the training process of a QNN, the strength of the three quantum noise sources described in Sec. \ref{sec:decoherence} is varied independently for several values of $p$ according to the following distribution